-Rachel Newton is a Master Therapeutic Counsellor (#1051) with the Association of Cooperative Counselling Therapists of Canada (ACCT), a Certified Practitioner of Coherence Therapy, a member of the British Columbia Career Development Association (BCCDA) and International Network on Personal Meaning (INPM).
+Rachel Newton is a Master Therapeutic Counsellor (#1051) with the Association of Cooperative Counselling Therapists of Canada (ACCT), a Psychotherapist, Coach, and Certified Practitioner of Coherence Therapy.
+She is a member of the British Columbia Career Development Association (BCCDA) and International Network on Personal Meaning (INPM).
 Her diverse background includes growing up in various cities in Australia.
 She is a graduate of Monash University near Melbourne, Australia with a Bachelor of Arts majoring in Psychology and Italian.
 After travelling widely in 1994, she arrived in the beautiful city of Vancouver, B.C.
 Canada in 1996.

 Her diverse employment history includes the fields of counselling, education, health, executive recruitment, information technology and hospitality, leading to the development of her excellent interpersonal, communication and organizational skills.
 She has worked in various cities in Australia, South-East Asia, Europe and North America.